Vanilla-OS/handbook/_posts/2023-02-05-install-docker.md

 echo \ "deb [arch=$(dpkg --print-architecture) signed-by=/etc/apt/keyrings/docker.gpg] https://download.docker.com/linux/ubuntu \ $(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/docker.list > /dev/null
 ```

-- Then run `sudo apt update` after its completion, execute the following command:-
+- Then run `sudo apt update` after its completion.
+After the update is complete, execute the following command:-

 ```bash
 sudo apt install docker-ce docker-ce-cli containerd.io docker-compose-plugin
 ```

-- Now, `exit` the transaction shell and `reboot` your system.
+- Now, `exit` the transactional shell and `reboot` your system.
-- After Reboot, type `sudo docker run hello-world` in your terminal window.
+- After the reboot, type `sudo docker run hello-world` in your terminal window.
 It will pull the image locally and display a message meaning the installation is successful.

-**_Note_**:- Set the location for saved Images and containers to `/home` to avoid filling up the root partition.
+**_Note_**:- Set the location for saved Images and Containers to `/home` to avoid filling up the root partition.

 ## Installing Docker Desktop

-You can install the Docker Desktop using the following steps:-
+You can install the Docker Desktop application using the following steps:-

-- First, Download the DEB file from [**here**](https://docs.docker.com/desktop/install/ubuntu/).
+- First, download the DEB file from [**here**](https://docs.docker.com/desktop/install/ubuntu/).
-- Then copy the file to `/tmp` (Temporary files in `/tmp` gets removed after a reboot) using the command `cp -r docker-desktop-<version>-<arch>.deb /tmp` (Note:- `<>` is a placeholder, replace it with the correct details) in an unprivileged terminal session.
+- Then copy the file to `/tmp` (Temporary files in `/tmp` get removed after a reboot) using the command `cp -r docker-desktop-<version>-<arch>.deb /tmp` (Note:- `<>` is a placeholder, replace it with the correct details) in an unprivileged terminal session.
-- Then, enter the ABRoot shell using the `sudo abroot shell` command.
+- Then, enter the transactional shell using the `sudo abroot shell` command.
 - Install the application using the following command:-

 ```bash